-Gastrointestinal disease can cause protein-energy malnutrition due to premucosal (maldigestion), mucosal (malabsorption) or postmucosal ( lymphatic obstruction ) defects .
+Gastrointestinal disease can cause protein-energy malnutrition due to mucosal (maldigestion), mucosal (malabsorption), or most mucosal ( lymphatic obstruction ) defects.

 The nutritional status of patients with protein-energy malnutrition caused by gastrointestinal tract dysfunction can often be restored to normal if adequate nutritional support can be provided through dietary manipulations, enteral tube feeding, or parenteral nutrition.

-Wasting disorders, such as cancer, acquired immunodeficiency syndrome (AIDS), and rheumatic diseases, are characterized by the involuntary loss of body weight and muscle mass in the context of a chronic disease.
+Wasting disorders, such as cancer, and acquired immunodeficiency syndrome (AIDS), and rheumatic diseases, are characterized by the involuntary loss of body weight and muscle mass in chronic disease.

 These patients often experience wasting due to inadequate nutrient intake related to anorexia and possibly gastrointestinal tract dysfunction and metabolic abnormalities caused by alterations in regulatory hormones, cytokines, and systemic inflammation.

-Alterations in metabolism are responsible for the greater loss of muscle tissue observed in these patients than in those with starvation or pure semistarvation.
+Alterations in metabolism are responsible for the more significant loss of muscle tissue observed in these patients than in those with starvation or pure semistarvation.

-Restoration of muscle mass is unlikely with nutritional support unless the underlying inflammatory disease is corrected.
+Muscle mass restoration is unlikely with nutritional support unless the underlying inflammatory disease is corrected.

-Weight gain that occurs after nutritional support is started is generally caused by increases in body fat and water mass, without significant increases in muscle tissue.
+Weight gain after nutritional support is generally caused by increased body fat and water mass, without significant increases in muscle tissue.

-Critically ill patients show marked metabolic disturbances, manifested by increased energy expenditure, impaired endogenous glucose production and lipolytic rates, and protein degradation.
+Critically ill patients show marked metabolic disturbances, increased energy expenditure, impaired endogenous glucose production, lipolytic rates, and protein degradation.